cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 It's internal stuff, but it also means there is a transition phase where some of the users of your app will be on the new storage, and others will be on the old one.

+## The bad part: breaking changes

+**The following changes may require action from you**.

+The main change is to add `type` to all your JSON schemas.

 ### Validation of arrays